It was my birthday morning and we arrived at the lovely restaurant surrounded by a water lily pond at about 7.30am.

 Us: Sure.
 Yes, we slept so good like babies!

-Staff: Good to hear.
+Staff: I'm glad you did!
 I wish you a relaxing stay stay with us.
-Give me a moment please (turns to
+Give me a moment please (turns to speak to colleague).
+Perhaps I could take your beverage orders first?
+The table will be ready in a few moments.

 Us: It’s ok, we will order when seated.
 We are quite hungry.